cagnulein/QZCompanionNordictrackTreadmill/README.md

 as QZ runs in the background while Zwift runs in the foreground.

-**New Feature:** QZ Companion now works with QZ to control the incline of your treadmill (auto-incline), and speed as well (auto-speed), or in the case of a bike, it controls incline and resistance.
+**New Feature:** QZ Companion now works with QZ to control the incline of your treadmill (auto-incline), and speed as well (auto-speed), or in the case of a bike, it automatically controls incline and resistance.
 For example, you can choose to have Zwift control your treadmill or bike incline as you run or cycle through virtual worlds; choose to have QZ make speed (or resistance) and incline changes as you progress through a Zwift workout, or, you can choose to load